friosavila/playingwithstata/drdid/csdid_stata.md

 To my understanding, the first difference (changes across time), its still a good first approach.
 In fact, the way Sant'Anna and Zhao (2020) doubly robust estimator (implemented in `DRDID`) operates when using panel data is to estimate the within unit difference first, before using reweighthing methods to estimate the ATT.

 Now, the second difference is problematic.
-First, one should understand what groups are being comapred:
+First, one should understand what groups are being compared:

 1. Treated units vs Never treated units: These are good comparisons
 2. Treated units vs not yet treated units: These are also good, unless you think there are anticipation problems.
 3. Later treated units vs earlier treated units: These are the bad ones.
-Because you are using as controls, observations that were already treated.
+Because you are using as controls observations that were already treated.

 > Why is the third kind of comparison a bad average?